-- The circulating air blower "OFF" delay is 180 seconds after shutting down the burners.
-This delay is not adjustable. - The circulating air blower "ON" delay is 30 seconds after "W" signal is received to allow the furnace to warm up.
+- The circulating air blower "ON" delay is 30 seconds after "W" signal is received to allow the furnace to warm up. - The circulating air blower "OFF" delay is 180 seconds after shutting down the burners.
+This delay is not adjustable.